AOR Exam 2026 (Advocate on Record) - Dates, Application Form Eligibility, Syllabus & Pattern

 Also, check - Difference Between Lawyer and Advocate

-• Before starting their preparation, candidates should refer to AoR exam pattern and syllabus, this will help them preparing in the right direction.
+• Before starting their preparation, candidates should refer to AOR exam pattern and syllabus, which will help them prepare in the right direction.

 • Candidates should refer to the previous year's question paper to know about the important topics and revise them regularly.